 Mention that in addition to the political, economic, and cultural changes brought by European colonization of the Americas, there were major biological effects: new foods, animals, pests, and diseases introduced to the New World (western hemisphere) and to the Old.
 Today we will examine some of those effects.

-Set the scene by reading/dramatizing the first 3 paragraphs + paragraphs 6-7 of this Wall Street Journal article on globalization.
+If you subscribe to the Wall Street Journal, you can set the scene by reading/dramatizing the first 3 paragraphs + paragraphs 6-7 of this Wall Street Journal article on globalization.
 (It’s all interesting but the complete article is far too long and hard for intermediate ESL students.)

 Announce beforehand that the introduction is about the beginning of a trading relationship involving several countries that lasted for centuries.
 The next paragraphs tell about potatoes and sweet potatoes, two crops from the Americas that changed the history of Europe and China.
 Write these words on the board and point out that

 • exchange means to trade or sell one thing to get another